 Lesson #2: God’s provision is always enough.
 Receive it gratefully.

 The definition of “enough” is “as much as is needed or can be tolerated.”
 I think I can tolerate quite a bit, don’t you?
 But maybe God knows better.
-I’ve learned two things about this…
+I have learned two things about this…

 The sufficiency of God’s enough

 That makes no sense to us.
 But here is what it means: When you have the Lord’s provision (whatever it is), you lack nothing that you need at this time in your life.
-It’s what you HAVE that counts, not what you don’t have.
-That’s the sufficiency of God’s enough.
+It is what you HAVE that counts, not what you do not have.
+That is the sufficiency of God’s enough.
 Then, there’s…

 The creativity of God’s enough

-God doesn’t do the same thing for everyone.
+God does not do the same thing for everyone.
 Both of those women learned to follow God’s directions even when it made no sense.
 Your hope is to be in your God, not in prosperity—current or future.
-That’s recognizing the creativity of God’s enough.
+That is recognizing the creativity of God’s enough.

 #2: God’s provision is always enough.
 Receive it gratefully.